 EOH-008: Clean Air

-The Society urges the enactment of comprehensive clear ambient air legislation that will lessen risks to human health.
+- Urges enactment of comprehensive clear ambient air legislation that will lessen risks to human health.

 - Supports cooperative efforts with the Administration; Congress; national, state and local medical societies; and other organizations to achieve a comprehensive national policy and program to address the adverse health effects from environmental pollution factors, including air and water pollution, toxic substances, the “greenhouse effect,” stratospheric ozone depletion and other contaminants.

 - Supports federal legislation that meaningfully reduces the following four major power plant emissions: mercury, carbon dioxide, sulfur dioxide and nitrogen oxide.
 (HOD, 0418)